Michionlion/kerbal-ckan-docker/README.md

 ![Docker Build Status](https://img.shields.io/docker/build/michionlion/kerbal-ckan)

 This is a Debian-based Docker image for the [Comprehensive Kerbal Archive Network](https://github.com/KSP-CKAN/CKAN).
-It is built on top of the latest `mono:slim` docker image.
+It is built on top of the `mono:6.8` docker image.

 To run, mount the KSP directory into the `/kerbal` directory and enable interactive terminal mode, such as: